dadecoza/atari2600-monitor/README.md

 ```

 ### Print HELLO WORLD
-This example makes use of the monitors subroutines to print "HELLO WORLD"
+This example make use of the monitors subroutines to print "HELLO WORLD"

 ```
       1  f015					      PROCESSOR	6502